etwk/blog/content/lists/books.md

 - [ ] Sonny Boy: A Memoir (Al Pacino) #must
 - [ ] The Soul of a Butterfly: Reflections on Life's Journey (Muhammad Ali, Hana Yasmeen Ali) #memoir #must
 - [ ] Ali: A Life (Jonathan Eig) #must
+- [ ] A Marriage at Sea: A True Story of Love, Obsession, and Shipwreck (Sophie Elmhirst)

 ## Literature
 - [ ] The Jane Austen Insult Guide for Well-Bred Women: Serving Tea with a Side of Scorn (Emily Reed)